-- Equality Objective 1: For employees and governors to understand the Trust's responsibility surrounding equality and diversity, and to be aware of current legislation. - Equality Objective 2: To promote cultural understanding, awareness and tolerance of different religious beliefs between different ethnic groups within our academy communities. - Equality Objective 3: To actively close gaps in attainment and achievement between students for all groups; especially those eligible for Pupil Premium, those with SEND needs and Looked After Children. - Equality Objective 4: To review and revise the curriculum at all Key Stages so that it represents the diverse culture of society and encourages tolerance and respect. - Equality Objective 5: To monitor the incidence of the use of racist, sexist and homophobic language by students in our academies. - Equality Objective 6: To promote mental health awareness and develop appropriate interventions.
+- 1. For employees and governors to understand the Trust's responsibility surrounding equality and diversity, and to be aware of current legislation. - 2.
+To promote cultural understanding, awareness and tolerance of different religious beliefs between different ethnic groups within our academy communities. - 3.
+To actively close gaps in attainment and achievement between students for all groups; especially those eligible for Pupil Premium, those with SEND needs and Looked After Children. - 4.
+To review the curriculum at all Key Stages so that it represents the diverse culture of society and encourages tolerance and respect. - To monitor the incidence of the use of ableist, racist, sexist and homophobic language by students in our academies. - 6.
+To promote mental health awareness and develop appropriate interventions.